wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 Cryptographic tools
 -------------------

+.. warning:: Cryptographic packages are required only for the whole WooKey project, but
+             not for the demo examples.

 In order to sign and generate keys for firmwares, python cryptographic modules are needed.
 The SDK is using the  *python-pyscard* tool for smartcard interaction and *python-crypto* in order to handle AES cryptographic content.